The meaningful Philippine Flag. Photo credits to my husband.

 The camaraderie.
 The hospitality.
 The love and warmth.
 The happiness.
 The Pinoy resiliency.
 And yes, the Filipino spirit.
 These make Philippines the best home ever for me.

 I may be away from home, but I think of it every day.
 No joke.
 I might be speaking Deutsch most of the time now, but that does not surpass the great value of Tagalog in me.

-And if you are to ask me whether I am happy or not in my husband’s country, of course I will say I am HAPPY, but you know, I can’t help but to think of my parents and siblings back of home.
+If you are to ask me whether I am happy or not in my husband’s country, of course, I will say I am HAPPY.
+But I still can’t help but think of my parents and siblings back home.